wligithub/tax-tool/README.md

     Yes.
 Merge transaction is different from normal sell.
 In general, if VMW cost base is lower than $128 per share, cost base is 0.
-Please refer to https://investors.broadcom.com/static-files/7720c4c1-c940-4d9d-800c-66819bfdc7a0, page 3, 2nd to the last paragraph for "filing cost base" computation guideline.
+Please refer to https://investors.broadcom.com/static-files/7720c4c1-c940-4d9d-800c-66819bfdc7a0, page 3, 2nd to the last paragraph for guideline to compute "filing cost base".

-- [Q] ETRADE didn't charge $38 transaction fee, what should I do to correct tool output?

-    Please manually subtract $38 from `fractional share cost basis`, add $38 to `fractional share capital gain`.
-This change won't impact other generated data.

 ## Reference